sabman/aicasts.com/011-mobilitydb.md

 This query shows similar functionality as that provided by the PostGIS functions `ST_ClosestPointOfApproach` and `ST_DistanceCPA`.
 The query selects two trips `T1` and `T2` from distinct cars that were both traveling during a common period of time and computes the required results.

+12. List when and where a pairs of cars have been at 10 m or less from each other.

 ----